LindenParkesLab/snaplab.github.io/docs/rutgers/booking_travel.md

 <img src="{{ site.baseurl }}/assets/images/concur_travel/create_request.png" alt="" width="800">

+{: .note-title }
+> Note
+>
+> The start date (`Business Travel Start Date`) and end date (`Business Travel End Date`) boxes should be inclusive of both your transit days and your personal days (if there are any).
+For example, let's say you're going to a 3-day conference that spans April 3rd to April 5th.
+Assuming it only takes one day to travel and from the conference, then your dates would be April 2nd to April 6th.
+In the case that you're taking a couple extra days for tourism after the conference, then your dates would be April 2nd to April 8th.
+That is, you plan to travel on the 4/2, attend the conference on 4/3-4/5, take some personal time on 4/6-4/7, and then travel home on 4/8.
+Additionally, if you take personal days, you need to select `Yes` from the `Will this trip include personal travel?` dropdown box.
+Note, you cannot claim any expenses on personal days.
+>

 This window has 5 sections separated by horizontal gray lines (see red numbers).
 You only need to modify sections 2 and 3. *Do not modify sections 4 and 5*.
 Here is an example of a modified section 2:

 <img src="{{ site.baseurl }}/assets/images/concur_travel/create_request_section2.png" alt="" width="800">